 The benefit over traditional squats is that it allows a deep position even with a user that is stiff and you can get a deep squat position without a heel support.
 Many physios use it with great success for post-ACL surgery rehab (learn more).
 It gives high gluteus medius activation which is beneficial in performance and ACL injury prevention.

-Another benefit is the possibility to limit the depth of the exercise which ensures safety and the ergonomic harness avoids the need to use arms or hands, and avoids risk of injures.
+Another benefit is the possibility to limit the depth of the exercise which ensures safety and the ergonomic harness avoids the need to use arms or hands and avoids the risk of injuries.

 In effect, the kBox can be used for lateral squat by a wide range of clients independent of technique skills, as well as by athletes or patients with acute or chronic injuries or deficits in the upper limbs.
 Good for performance, preventing ACL injury and in ACL-rehab post surgery.